Gwen Stefani: 1986–2004: Career beginnings and No Doubt

-Her brother Eric introduced Gwen to 2 Tone music by Madness and the Selector.
+Her brother Eric introduced Gwen to 2 Tone music by Madness and The Selecter.
 Eric and Gwen had originally started a band named Applecore.
 Then in 1986, he invited her to provide vocals for No Doubt, a ska band he was forming.
 She later became the sole lead singer when the other singer, John Spence, took his own life in December 1987.
 In 1991, the band was signed to Interscope Records.
 The band released its self-titled debut album in 1992, but its ska-pop sound was unsuccessful due to the popularity of grunge.
 Before the mainstream success of both No Doubt and Sublime, Stefani contributed guest vocals to "Saw Red" on Sublime's 1994 album Robbin' the Hood.
 Stefani rejected the aggressiveness of female grunge artists and cited Blondie singer Debbie Harry's combination of power and sex appeal as a major influence.
 No Doubt's third album, Tragic Kingdom (1995), which followed the self-released The Beacon Street Collection (1995), took more than three years to make.
 Five singles were released from Tragic Kingdom, including "Don't Speak", which led the Hot 100 Airplay year-end chart of 1997.
 Stefani left college for one semester to tour for Tragic Kingdom but did not return when touring lasted two and a half years.
 The album was nominated for a Grammy and sold more than 16 million copies worldwide by 2004.
 In late 2000, Rolling Stone magazine named her "the Queen of Confessional Pop".

 During the time when No Doubt was receiving mainstream success, Stefani collaborated on the singles "You're the Boss" with the Brian Setzer Orchestra, "South Side" with Moby, and "Let Me Blow Ya Mind" with Eve.
 No Doubt released the less popular Return of Saturn in 2000, which expanded upon the new wave influences of Tragic Kingdom.
 Most of the lyrical content focused on Stefani's often rocky relationship with then-Bush frontman Gavin Rossdale and her insecurities, including indecision on settling down and having a child.
 The band's 2001 album, Rock Steady, explored more reggae and dancehall sounds, while maintaining the band's new wave influences.
 The album generated career-highest singles chart positions in the United States, and "Hey Baby" and "Underneath It All" received Grammy Awards.
 A greatest hits collection, The Singles 1992–2003, which includes a cover of Talk Talk's "It's My Life", was released in 2003.
 In 2002, Eve and Stefani won a Grammy Award for Best Rap/Sung Collaboration for "Let Me Blow Ya Mind".